At 10 hrs/week

 In this lesson, you will learn about supervised learning, a common class of methods for model construction.Find Donors for CharityML

-In this lesson, you’ll learn the foundations of neural network design and training in PyTorch.Create an Image Classifier
+In this lesson, you’ll learn the foundations of neural network design and training in PyTorch.Build an Image Classifier

-In this lesson, you’ll learn to implement unsupervised learning methods for different kinds of problem domains.Creating Customer Segments
+In this lesson, you will learn to implement unsupervised learning methods for different kinds of problem domains.Create Customer Segments

 from industry experts